whosonfirst/go-whosonfirst-pip/README.md

 ### HTTP Ponies

 There is also a standalone HTTP server for performing point-in-polygon lookups.
-It is instantiated with a `source` parameter and one or more "meta" CSV files, like this:
+It is instantiated with a `data` parameter and one or more "meta" CSV files, like this:

 ```
-$> ./bin/pip-server -source /usr/local/mapzen/whosonfirst-data/data /usr/local/mapzen/whosonfirst-data/meta/wof-neighbourhood-latest.csv
+$> ./bin/pip-server -data /usr/local/mapzen/whosonfirst-data/data /usr/local/mapzen/whosonfirst-data/meta/wof-neighbourhood-latest.csv
 indexed 49906 records in 47.895 seconds
 ```